thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 But, the content of this file must be provided by the child-device agent by uploading a `c8y-configuration-plugin.toml` with `"type": "c8y-configuration-plugin"` in its prescribed format.

-The child-device can upload this file on its startup, as if it received a config snapshot request for `c8y-configuration-plugin` type as follows:
+The child-device must upload this file on its startup as well as when updated, as if it received a config snapshot request for `c8y-configuration-plugin` type as follows:

-1. The child-device can upload this file on its startup, as if it received a config snapshot request for `c8y-configuration-plugin` type:
+1. On start-up, the child-device uploads this file (as well as on update of this file list), as if it received a config snapshot request for `c8y-configuration-plugin` type:
       1. Generate a `c8y-configuration-plugin.toml` with the supported config list in the presribed format.
       2. Uploads this file to `http://$TEDGE_HTTP/tedge/$CHILD_DEVICE_ID/config_snapshot/c8y-configuration-plugin` with a `PUT` call.